If you look at the market leader in your industry, more likely than not - they have an enviable company culture.

 In a bigger organization, managers and VPs should find integrated onboarding solutions that handle every aspect of the company’s HR functions - whether it’s Google Analytics access, Swipe passes, company swag, or email login credentials.

-There are big easy wins with basic orientation, such as showing them organizational charts, providing company swag, writing a welcome note, and ensuring that they have the hardware they need.
+There are big easy wins with basic new hire orientation, such as showing them organizational charts, providing company swag, writing a welcome note, and ensuring that they have the hardware they need.

 Thankfully, this should be much less challenging.
 You can use employee onboarding portals and workflow tools to facilitate the tasks and communication between departments.